subtitle converter

 How this converter works

-Subtitle formats store timing in different ways.
+Subtitle formats store timing and text in different ways.
 This tool converts your source captions into standard WebVTT cue blocks — so you can use them in browsers, HTML5 players, and modern streaming workflows.

-• SCC → VTT: Converts Scenarist captions to readable WebVTT cues.
+Converts Scenarist captions into readable WebVTT cues (best-effort mapping).

 Tip: WebVTT is the most compatible format for web playback (HLS players, embedded players, and HTML video tags).